By James G. McEwen

 At the same time, there is an increased emphasis on creating and encouraging domestic development of green technologies.
 These technologies, however, are subject to the same patent pendency problem.
 Arguably, green technologies actually faired worse than average in regards to patent pendency.
 According to the USPTO, the “average pendency time for applications in green technology areas is approximately 30 months to a first office action and 40 months to a final decision.”
 As a result, the USPTO implemented a pilot program to accelerate the patenting of green technology, and thus “accelerate the development and deployment of green technology, create green jobs, and promote U.S. competitiveness in this vital sector.”

 II.
-Requirements for Participation in Pilot Program for Green Technologies
+Original Requirements for Participation in Pilot Program for Green Technologies

 When the Pilot Program was first announced, the United States Patent and Trademark Office had not yet indicated how the program was to be run, or even what technologies would be considered a “green technology.”
 This deficiency was resolved on December 29, 2009, when the United States Patent and Trademark Office published a Notice for the requirements for participation in the Pilot Program for Green Technologies.